omeka/classic-enduser/docs/GettingStarted/Searching.md

 Advanced Search
 ----------------
-Advanced Search, which will only search the items in your Omeka installation, is available on the admin sides, and on the public side if the *Use Advanced Site-Wide Search* option is checked in the [theme settings](/Managing_Themes.md)
+Advanced Search, which will only search the items in your Omeka installation, is available on the admin sides, and on the public side if the *Use Advanced Site-Wide Search* option is checked in the [theme settings](../Admin/Appearance/Themes.md)

 To access the advanced search, click on the ellipses (…) button to the right of the basic search bar (1) and then click the link to “Advanced Search (Items Only)” (2)

-[image: search_advanced]

 The “Search Items” page will load.
 It presents a variety of options for advanced searching across all items.
 You do not need to complete all fields, only as many as you want.